 Let's look at some of the scenarios which can be applicable in a reinsurance agreement.

 Let’s assume that an insurance policy provides coverage of Rs.1 crore and has a premium of Rs.1 lakh.
 The insurance company enters into an agreement with the reinsurer for 75% of the coverage.
 Accordingly, 75% of the premium will be passed on to the reinsurer.
 The reinsurer may pay a ceding commission to the ceding company to cover the latter’s expenses and acquisition costs.
 Now, if there is a loss of Rs.50 lakh, the reinsurer will pay 75% of it.
 This is an example of facultative reinsurance on a pro-rata basis.

 In the insurance policy mentioned in the above example, let’s assume that the insurance company also writes an underlying policy of Rs.1 crore.
-Now if the treaty retention limit per risk is 1.25 crore, the insurance company will have to reinsure the remaining 75 lakh which is beyond its retention.
+Now if the treaty retention limit per risk is Rs.
+1.25 crore, the insurance company will have to reinsure the remaining Rs.
+75 lakh which is beyond its retention.
 This is not a pro-rata arrangement, instead it is called non-proportional reinsurance, or excess of loss policy - depending on the nature of the risk covered.
-The premium, in this case, is not a simple proportional pass-on.
+The premium for insurance, in this case, is not a simple proportional pass-on.
 Various formula guidelines, the underwriter’s risk evaluation, primary rates, market conditions etc. will influence the reinsurance premium.